 Restrict the portal's proxy capability

 The portal is used as a proxy server in several scenarios.
 As a result, the portal's proxy capability can be misused to launch Denial of Service (DoS) or Server Side Request Forgery (SSRF) attacks against any computer the portal machine can access.
 To mitigate this potential vulnerability, it's strongly recommended you restrict the portal's proxy capability to approved web addresses.
-For additional details and full instructions, see Restricting the portal's proxy capability.
+For additional details and full instructions, see Restrict the portal's proxy capability.

 Disable anonymous access

 The portal's anonymous access option controls access to the portal website.
 To prevent a user from accessing the portal website without first providing credentials to the portal, it is recommended that you disable anonymous access.
 While disabling anonymous access does not prevent anonymous users from accessing content shared with everyone, it helps to ensure that a public user cannot use the portal website to search for content or resources shared with everyone.
-To learn how to disable anonymous access in your ArcGIS Enterprise portal, see Disabling anonymous access.
+To learn how to disable anonymous access in your ArcGIS Enterprise portal, see Disable anonymous access.

 Configure and trust CA-signed TLS certificates